opendoor/pggen/README.md

 ### GORM Compatibility

 `pggen` aims to generate models which are compatible with the `gorm` tool.
-We have a lot of code which uses `gorm` already and some people may prefer using `gorm` over the routines that `pggen` provides. `pggen` can still help those people by taking care of the drudge work of writing model structs which match up with the database table definitions.
+We have a lot of code which uses `gorm` already and some people may prefer using `gorm` over the routines that `pggen` provides. `pggen` can still help those people by taking care of the drudge work of writing model structs which match up with the database table definitions. pggen's GORM compatibility is focused on covering the most common cases that we've encountered in practice, so it may not be complete.
+If you encounter a way in which pggen-generated structs are not compatible with GORM usage, try using the `field_tags` configuration option on the table block to inject custom annotations into the generated code.
+Additionally, please report the incompatibility in the issue tracker.

 # Stability

 So long as `pggen` is an Opendoor internal project `pggen` may make breaking changes at any time provided that the `pggen` maintainers update all callsites within our internal codebase to use the new API.
 When/if `pggen` is publicly released, it will follow semver.

 The minimum supported go language version of pggen is 1.11. `pggen` will not consider an msgv bump breaking for the purposes of semver, but it will only bump the msgv for a good reason (such as that language version reaching end of life or a very significant language feature).
 The msgv version will never accidentally change, and if a previously supported go version breaks without some indication that it was intentional, you should file a bug report.